Dragon1 Standard: Business Process Orientation

 Process Model Artist Impression.

-Here on the Dragon1 platform you can create a formal model and publish it to the content viewer.
-In the Content Viewer, you can change the visualization of the process to draw, sketch and artist impression with one click of a button.
+Here on the Dragon1 platform, you can create a formal model and publish it to the Viewer.
+In the Content Viewer, you can change the visualization of the process to draw, sketch, and artist impression with one click of a button.

 Isometric Process Models